Informal coercion: Attitudes

 55–69% of service users said they perceived interpersonal leverage as fair and 48–60% as effective.
 Studies show that patients with higher levels of insight were more favourable to coercion.
 Patients diagnosed with schizophrenia are more likely to say that informal coercion is taking place, and are more negative about its use.

 Service providers, such as mental health nurses or psychiatrists, consider informal coercion as a means to promote compliance, which they felt could prevent worsening of symptoms and the need for formal coercion.
 Professionals felt that informal coercion could encourage individuals to take more agency over their lives.

 In a focus group with international mental health care workers, workers were found to consider informal coercion effective, but were uneasy about its use.
 Healthcare workers felt informal coercion was more acceptable in cases of mania or acute psychosis.
-There was a degree of cognitive dissonance surrounding the practice, healthcare workers described behaviour matching formal definitions of informal coercion, but were relunctant to label their behaviour as coercive.
+There was a degree of cognitive dissonance surrounding the practice, healthcare workers described behaviour matching formal definitions of informal coercion, but were reluctant to label their behaviour as coercive.